TERMS AND CONDITIONS WA

 · Each invoice is payable in full without any deductions or retention of monies.

-· At Event Personnel Australia’s discretion an interest penalty of 10% may apply on all accounts that exceed 30 days.
+· At Event Personnel Australia’s discretion an interest penalty of interest penalty of 5% per week may apply on all accounts that exceed 30 days.

 · After an account exceeds 60 days past due date, then we will have no further option but to take legal action.
 In this circumstance, you will be liable for all costs associated with this, e.g.: Legal, court etc. and any future purchases will be strictly COD.

 Belmont W.A 6104